-Specialist lawyer Anna Stacey has secured £42,500 in compensation for a woman who suffered severe urinary retention after giving birth.
+Specialist paralegal Anna Stacey has secured £42,500 in compensation for a woman who suffered severe urinary retention after giving birth.

 Following her baby’s birth, Mrs A was taken to the ward and left to rest.
 She had not yet passed urine.
 She started to experience lower back pain and told a midwife, who advised her to practice pelvic floor exercises.
 Mrs A’s back pain continued to worsen.